revectores/notes/formal_science/math/numerical_analysis/numerical_differentiation/numerical_differentiation.md

 ### 1. Differentiation Approximation By Difference Quotient

-As known, the derivative from right/left/both sides are defined as the limit of  forward/backward/central difference quotients:
+As definition, the derivative from right/left/both sides are defined as the limit of  forward/backward/central difference quotients:
 $$
 \begin{align}
 & f'(x_0) = \lim_{h\rightarrow 0} \frac{f(x_0+h)-f(x_0)}{h} \\